Football player donates stem cells to man in Denmark

 "The presentation pulled at my heart and I thought, 'Why not sign up to be a donor?'
 Yet I also thought the odds of me actually being a match can't be that high," he said.

 It's about a 1-in-500 chance, according to Caitlin Gallagher, community engagement representative for Michigan Blood, Be The Match.

 Gallagher said Michigan Blood was notified in December that Keizer was a potential match.
-He underwent more blood work and in February was deemed a perfect match for a 59-year-old man in Denmark who suffered from refractory anemia, a bone marrow disease.
+He underwent more blood work and in February was deemed a perfect match for a man in Denmark.

 Keizer's donation was non-surgical and took about four hours, with needles in both of his arms.
 "I'm not a big needle guy, but I figured I could handle a little discomfort, because that doesn't compare to what the patient is going through," he said.